 Additionally, we are coordinating with some very cool composites manufacturers so we can show you our testing - depending on how much they want to share!

 We are making really good progress with Dandelions-1, and are super excited to show you our work!

-It has been an exciting journey, and we are very grateful for all your support so far, and hopefully you'll get a lot our of seeing us tackle some hard challenges, for an innovative new product!
+It has been an exciting journey and we are very grateful for all your support so far.
+Hopefully, you'll get a lot out of seeing us tackle some hard challenges, for an innovative new product!